What is Crossfit

 By following these principles of nutrition, combining them with the right intense training, you can gain high-quality muscle mass.

 Crossfit nutrition for weight loss

-Many novice crossfit athletes, especially girls, dream of losing weight.
+Many novice Crossfit athletes, especially girls, the dream of losing weight.
 Crossfit training itself is quite energy-consuming and, subject to dietary recommendations, contributes to proper and high-quality weight loss.

 The main rule of losing weight is: consume less calories than you can spend them.
 Therefore, the correct diet for weight loss is the most important criterion for successful weight loss.